hrishim/llvl_prog1_book/src/functions.md

 A library can be thought of a set of functions the implement specific actions.
 For example, a math library can implement different mathematical operations.
 The functions in the library can be used by other programmers in their own programs.

-Even though the architecture permits the programmer to use registers *r0-r30* as they choose, in practice sharing code makes it necessary to have some conventions.
+Even though the architecture permits the programmer to use registers *r0-r30* as they choose, in practice, sharing code makes it necessary to have some conventions.
 For example, a programmer could write a library with functions that expect input parameters in registers *r13-r20*.
 How would others using that code know to pass parameters using those specific registers?
 One could say - "read the documentation".
 But if every programmer were to pick their own favorite registers for different purposes then there would be a lot of documentation to read and adhere to - a total mess.

 Also, most programs are written in higher level programming languages like C/C++, Rust, Swift etc. Compilers (in combination with assemblers) convert programs written in these languages to assembly and after that to machine code.
 Using a common convention will make it easier for code compiled using different compilers to correctly interoperate.